A function argument is a comma-separated input inside the function. Learn how to use the Excel Function Dialog Box to edit them.

 2. Excel will display the Function Argument Dialog box.
 As you see in the picture below, the box shows the used function and arguments!

-4. To add one or more arguments, select the given argument and browse the value.
+4. select the given argument and browse the value to add one or more arguments.
 Or type the value manually.
 In this example, you want to show the “Not found” output if the formula returns an #N/A error.
-To do that, select the if_not_found box and type “Not found”.
+Select the if_not_found box and type “Not found” to do that.

 5. To edit the function, click on the box containing the argument you want to change.
 Then, select the source value using the reference editor icon or enter the value directly into the input box.

-6. If you want to delete a part of the functions, simply use the backspace key.
+6. If you want to delete a part of the functions, use the backspace key.

 7. Once your function is ready, click the OK button.
 Excel will close the dialog box and update the selected function.